nicolieng/user-activation-model/README.md

-# Predicting User Activation: Early Behaviors and Logistic Regression Insights
+# Predicting User Subscription: Early Behaviors and Logistic Regression Insights

 ### Executive Summary
 The goal of this analysis was to identify the specific product milestones or events that drive activation and predicts engagement.
 By quantifying the impact of early user behavior, I provided the sales and product teams with a data-driven framework for lead prioritization.